Jessie Benton Frémont: Political life

 John C. Frémont served from September 9, 1850, to March 3, 1851, as a Senator from California.
-Their third child, John C. Frémont Jr., was born on April 19, 1851, at Las Mariposas, California.
+Their third child, John C. Frémont Jr., was born on April 19, 1851, while the couple was living at Las Mariposas, California, in present-day Mariposa County, California.
+In the town of Mariposa, Jessie Street is named for her, and John C. Fremont Hospital is named after her husband.

 While the couple was visiting Paris, France, their fourth child, Anne Beverly Frémont, was born on February 1, 1853.
 Anne died five months later, on July 11, in Washington, D.C.
 Their fifth and final child, Francis Preston Frémont, was born on May 17, 1855, in Washington.

 In 1856, Frémont's antislavery position was instrumental in his being chosen as the first-ever Republican candidate for President.
 Jessie played an extremely active role in the campaign, rallying support for her husband.
 One particular campaign slogan read, "Frémont and Jessie too."
 Her father, however, a lifelong Democrat, refused to endorse her husband's bid for the presidency.
 This did not stop the supporters of Frémont from continuing to refer to her as the "first lady in the land," a title her admirers continued to use throughout her life.

 Frémont garnered many Northern votes but ultimately lost the election to James Buchanan, though he did surpass the American Party candidate, Millard Fillmore.
 Frémont was unable to carry the state of California.

 In the years following, the couple moved several times, living in California, St. Louis, and New York.
 She played an active role in the anti-Secession movement in California in 1861 and enlisted both Unitarian minister Thomas Starr King and writer Bret Harte to her crusade.
 When Lincoln appointed Frémont as the Commander of the Department of the West in 1861, they returned to St. Louis.

 Jessie Frémont served as her husband's unofficial aide and closest adviser.
 The two shared the belief that St. Louis was unprepared for war and needed reinforcements and supplies, and both pressured Washington to send more supplies and troops.
 She threw herself into the war effort, helping to organize a Soldier's Relief Society in St. Louis and becoming very active in the Western Sanitary Commission, which provided medicine and nursing to soldiers injured in the war.

-One of the most impressive feats of her political career came shortly after Frémont lost his position during the Civil War for issuing his own edict of emancipation, summarily freeing all of the slaves in Missouri, which predated Lincoln's own Emancipation Proclamation.
-Jessie actually traveled to Washington and pleaded with Lincoln on behalf of her husband, but to no avail.
+A high point of her political career came when Frémont was about to lose his position during the Civil War after issuing his own edict of emancipation, which freed the slaves of armed and convicted Confederates in Missouri, predating Lincoln's own Emancipation Proclamation.
+The methods, timing, and political effects of this emancipation disturbed Lincoln and he sought to have it undone.
+Jessie traveled to Washington and pleaded with Lincoln on behalf of her husband, but to no avail.